This is the story of how I trespassed into the Ethnobotanical Garden in Oaxaca by mistake.

 We thanked the guard for the information and almost ran to the open door.
 We had to walk in front of all the people meeting in the room … again.

-Believe me, I felt very ashamed after the entire situation.
+Believe me.
+I felt humiliated after the entire situation.
 I certainly do not want to have “trespassing” stories in my travel records.
 Well, I guess it is something that can happen to anybody.
 Am I right?

 My husband and I ended up laughing because the entire garden was visible from the second floor of the complex (the actual area we paid to see).
 Therefore, it was not necessary to “trespass” to enjoy the beautiful place.

 Have you experienced a similar situation?
+What do you think about the ethnobotanical garden?
 I would love to hear your stories.